Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 - Users can store their search results for later use by adding them to the Features Basket, then saving them as a Data Package.

-| :memo: **NOTE**
-| Users can also use pre-defined data sets within the Data Packages catalogue.
+..
+NOTE:: Users can also use pre-defined data sets within the Data Packages catalogue.
 This involves browsing for previously stored data packages by name and uploading them by clicking on the load button.

 2.3 Define IFG processing parameters